kendraliu/Binary-Prediction-with-Deep-Learning-Neural-Network/README.md

 ### Optimization attempts
-Despite various changes made, there was virtually no improvement at all.

-The accurracies of all the trials made were around 0.73.
+Despite various changes made, there was virtually no improvement at all from the accuracy of 73% in first trial.
+The accuracies of all the trials made were all around 72%-73%.
+The actual accuracies were not recorded because of the little changes.

 In the end, the hyperparameters of the first trial was used, for it has the less amount of neurons and layers but still have the same accruacy as every other trial.

-For detailed changed made, see below table.
+For detailed changes made, see below table.

 | #Trial | modify | modified (add/remove etc.) code |
 |--------|--------|---------|